Woke: 20th century

-Among the earliest uses of the idea of wokeness as a concept for Black political consciousness came from Jamaican philosopher and social activist Marcus Garvey, who wrote in 1923, "Wake up Ethiopia!
+One of the earliest uses of the idea of wokeness as a concept for black political consciousness came from Jamaican philosopher and social activist Marcus Garvey, who wrote in 1923, "Wake up Ethiopia!
 Wake up Africa!"

-A 1923 collection of aphorisms, ideas, and other writing by Garvey also adopts this metaphor in the following epigram: "Wake up Ethiopia!
+In a collection of aphorisms published that year, Garvey expanded the metaphor: "Wake up Ethiopia!
 Wake up Africa!
 Let us work towards the one glorious end of a free, redeemed and mighty nation.
-Let Africa be a bright star among the constellation of nations".
+Let Africa be a bright star among the constellation of nations."
+This sentiment was later echoed by singer Lauryn Hill during her 2002 live album MTV Unplugged No. 2.0, where she urged listeners to "wake up and rebel".